 Any hire-car insurance excess you become liable to pay as a result of the car being damaged or stolen, up to $4,000.

-Your legal liability for accidentally injuring someone else or damaging or losing someone else’s property during your trip, up to $1.5 million.
+Your liability for accidentally injuring someone else or damaging or losing someone else’s property during your trip, up to $1.5 million.

 Upgrade your cover